bparanj/crystal/computer/electronics/design/solid-state.md

 ### 3. **To an Undergraduate Student **

-A solid-state device refers to electronic components that operate using the electrical properties of solid materials, typically semiconductors like silicon.
+A solid-state device refers to electronic components that operate using the electrical properties of solid materials,  semiconductors like silicon.
 These devices, such as diodes, transistors, and integrated circuits, rely on the movement of electrons and holes within the solid material to perform functions like switching, amplifying, and controlling electrical signals.
 The absence of moving parts in solid-state devices contributes to their durability, speed, and efficiency, making them fundamental to modern electronics.

 ### 4. **To a Graduate Student:**